 Now residents will act

-Philipstown neighbors will convene at a "job fair-style" public forum on Sunday, December 3, from 2-4pm, at the Haldane School Cafeteria to meet others who would like to work on the initiatives they voted for.
-Open to all.
+Philipstown neighbors convened at a "job fair-style" public forum on Sunday, December 3rd at the Haldane School Cafeteria to meet others who would like to work on the initiatives they voted for and brainstorm next steps for civic engagement.

 The United States Constitution proclaims that our government is "we the people," but most citizens lack a real voice in the decisions that affect their communities and lives.